syn54x/SimplePluginFramework/README.md

 # Fundamentals Of A Plugin Framework

 SPF is a dead simple, low code, pure python plugin framework.
-There are three primary requirements for a plugin system:
+The framework satisfies the three primary requirements for a plugin based architecture:

 ## Declaration

-> The framework needs to provide a mechanism for declaring a mount point for plugins
+*The framework needs to provide a mechanism for declaring a mount point for plugins*

 **How**